aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/faq.md

 - Ingress and agress traffic between on-premises networks and AWS VPCs (i.e. Direct Connect or VPN)
 - East-West traffic netween your VPCs through Transit Gateway

-You can use [CloudWatch Network Synthetic Monitor](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/what-is-network-monitor.html) [CloudWatch Synthetics (Canaries)](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html) in combination with CloudWatch Alarms to setup monitoring of the important network flows and your applications.
+You can use [CloudWatch Network Synthetic Monitor](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/what-is-network-monitor.html) and [CloudWatch Synthetics (Canaries)](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html) in combination with CloudWatch Alarms to setup monitoring of the important network flows and of your applications.

 ## Why does CloudTrail configuration show as disabled in the LZA configuration files?